adamqqqplay/Vscode-dota2-bot-script-snippets/README.md

 # dota2-bot-script-snippets README

 A snippet of Dota2 Bot Script in Lua language.
+Help you coding quicker in dota2 bots script!

 ## Features